elisebell/website_old/personal.md

 meals, which take up way too much space in my fridge, but are entirely worth it.

-<b>Current favorite weird thing in Welsh</b>:
-'Valuable' is *gwerthfawr*, but 'invaluable' is *amhrisiadwy*.
-This makes sense if you actually decompose them both, but I'm going to stay bitter about it for a little while.

 If you're interested in hearing my take on applying for fellowships and grants, check out my blog post for UA's GradFunding newsletter [here](https://grad.arizona.edu/ofce/articles/2017/02/spotlight-elise-bell-eapsi)!